noisecode3/wine-frogtopia/README.md

 To use Frogtopia-Wine, follow these steps:

-### Clone the repository:
+### Clone the repository

     git clone https://github.com/yourusername/frogtopia-wine.git
     cd frogtopia-wine

 ### Install Dependencies: You will need the standard build dependencies for Wine.
-On Debian/Ubuntu:
+On Debian/Ubuntu

     sudo apt install build-essential libasound2-dev libpulse-dev libpipewire-0.3-dev

-## Build Frogtopia-Wine:
+## Build Frogtopia-Wine

     ./build.sh

 This will compile Frogtopia-Wine with the custom audio patches applied.

-### Set Frogtopia-Wine as your default Wine version:
+### Set Frogtopia-Wine as your default Wine version

     export PATH=/path/to/frogtopia-wine/bin:$PATH

-Run your games with Frogtopia-Wine: Simply launch your game using Wine as you normally would:
+Run your games with Frogtopia-Wine: Simply launch your game using Wine as you normally would

     wine your-game.exe